 Press the mouse button and drag to select specific search area!

 Choose "Search B" to find Black continuations.

 There are about 80,000 professional games stored, so on rare occasions the database isn't fully searched, but all results are cached, so repeated search can gain new results.
 The number of games searched is displayed above the win-rates on the right side of the screen.

 Engines Pack they are all start ready, click and analyze.

 GoGui from FueGo, GoGui is a visual interface for generating plain moves.
 GoGui is the most simplistic, lightweight and the most straightforward Go GUI (Graphical User Interface) to run Go AI.

-Before You plug in the KataGo into any GUI (Graphic User Interface) You have to run the following command in the command line terminal to generate GPU settings automatically:
+Before You plug in KataGo AI into any GUI (Graphic User Interface), and every time You want to try out an absolutely new weights set, You have to run the following command in the command line terminal to generate GPU settings automatically:

 nnCacheSizePowerOfTwo = 27 for approximately 1.5 Gb of RAM, increase nnCacheSizePowerOfTwo to 28, 29 in steps and monitor the RAM usage via Task Manager or any other RAM monitoring app.
 You cannot use 20 and 40 blocks models unless Your RAM settings are maxed out.

 Close GoGui when not computing any move to free up GPU and RAM from KataGo, and let the equipment rest.